freeApplications/intellij-plugins/php-array-converter/README.md

 # php-array-converter

-PHP Array Converter plugin for IntelliJ IDEs.
+**PHP Array Converter plugin for IntelliJ IDEs.**
+**Adds support for mutual conversion between PHP Array and JSON.**

 ## Features

-Converts PHP Arrays and JSON to each other.
+- Available from the right-click menu in the editor.

-- Replaces the JSON text selected by the primary caret with PHP Array.
+  - JSON to PHP Array
-- Replaces the PHP Array text selected by the primary caret with JSON.
+  - PHP Array to JSON

+- Cannot convert if variables or function calls are included.
+  The literal types allowed are:
+  - string
+  - int
+  - float
+  - boolean
+  - null

 ## Demo